Jandrov/ctf-writeups/2020-Covidrql/README.md

   <img src="challs/photo.jpg">
 </p>

 There is a text that looks encrypted with just a rotation cipher.
-I write it on <a href="https://gchq.github.io/CyberChef/#recipe=ROT13(true,true,11)&input=QXAgcmFwa3QgdGhpcCB1Z3RjaXQgcCBpamggZHlkaA">CyberChef</a> and it is decrypted with **ROT11** as *La clave esta frente a tus ojos* (in English *The key is in front of your eyes*).
-It made me think that there was a password protected file inside the image.
+I write it on <a href="https://gchq.github.io/CyberChef/#recipe=ROT13(true,true,11)&input=QXAgcmFwa3QgdGhpcCB1Z3RjaXQgcCBpamggZHlkaA">CyberChef</a> and it is decrypted with **ROT11** as *La clave esta frente a tus ojos* (in English: *The key is in front of your eyes*).
+It made me think that there was a password-protected file inside the image.
 But what was the password?

 If we see the image, it shows a map of a region of the *<a href="https://en.wikipedia.org/wiki/Beleriand">Middle-earth</a>*, from *The Lord of the Rings* (I am not into LOTR, but I just googled the first name I saw on the map: Beleriand).
 Nothing seems clear, so I guessed that one of those names would be the password.
 I wasn't sure how to automate the process, so I just tried each name until I found that the password was **TALATH**.